 Tip: Sometimes, when the content is just the abstract, you have to look for the full article at the bottom of the opening page.

-A collection of really interesting publications.
-The scope of the listed research covers nearly every disease known.
+The scope of all research done since 2007 covers nearly every disease known.

-Reviewing the list below and considering the non-toxicity and benign nature of Hydrogen, it is possible to experiment in any direction.
+Reviewing the three lists below and considering the non-toxicity and benign nature of Hydrogen, it is possible to experiment in any direction.
 The trend in all reports is towards homeostasis.

 Bipolar - Schizophrenia